-As demands for better healthcare increase, the medical device industry is striving to come up with new innovations to improve the quality of healthcare services.
 Medical device degree and training programs combine aspects of manufacturing, engineering, policy and marketing and how they apply to the development and distribution of medical devices.
-Students can pursue degrees in medical engineering and can supplement their education with certificate programs in medical device technology.
+Students can pursue degrees in medical engineering and can supplement their education with undergraduate and graduate certificate programs in medical device technology.
 Undergraduate certificate programs teach students about how the devices are made and function as well as about regulations that cover this industry.
 Bachelor's degrees may be in biomedical or medical engineering and include courses in the development of medical devices, while graduate certificates delve into regulations and standards.
 Some programs may include a co-op opportunity or internship.

 Certificate Programs in Medical Device Technology

 A few certificate training programs in medical device technology or medical device manufacturing are offered at the undergraduate level.
 These programs prepare students for careers in the production and equipment maintenance for medical device manufacturers.
 Students may be required to demonstrate competence in English, writing and math before enrolling in these programs.

 The curriculum covers manufacturing technology, general machine maintenance, manufacturing properties of materials used in medical devices and quality control.
 Courses might include:

 - Medical device regulations